Climate Change – The Science

-- Atmospheric concentrations of some of the gases that produce the greenhouse effect are increasing due to human activity and most of the world's climate scientists believe this is causing significant climate change.
+- Atmospheric concentrations of some of the gases that produce the greenhouse effect are increasing due to human activity and most of the world's climate scientists consider that this is a significant part of the cause of observed climate change.

-- Over one-third of human-induced greenhouse gases come from the burning of fossil fuel to generate electricity.
+- Over one-third of human-induced greenhouse gas emissions come from the burning of fossil fuel to generate electricity.
 Nuclear power plants do not emit these gases.

-The "greenhouse effect" is the term used to describe the retention of heat in the Earth's ³ atmosphere (troposphere).
-In colloquial usage it often refers to the enhanced global warming which is considered likely to occur because of the increasing concentrations of certain trace gases in the atmosphere.
+The "greenhouse effect" is the term used to describe the retention of heat in the Earth's lower atmosphere (troposphere) due to concentrations of certain trace gases and water vapour in the atmosphere.
 These gases are generally known as greenhouse gases*.
-Concentrations of them have increased significantly during the 20th century and into the 21st, and a large part of this increase is attributed to human sources, i.e. it is anthropogenic, hence the term ‘anthropogenic global warming’ (AGW).
+Concentrations of some of them have increased steadily during the 20th century and into the 21st, with CO2 rising from under 300 ppm to 400 ppm.
+A large part of the increase in all greenhouse gases is attributed to human sources, i.e. it is anthropogenic, hence the term ‘anthropogenic global warming’ (AGW).